freenas/freenas-docs/userguide/system.rst

 .. figure:: images/save-config.png

-.. note:: The Save Configuration dialog can be disabled in
-   |ui-settings| :guilabel:`Preferences`, although this is *not*
-   recommended.
-Saving backups of configuration files allows recovery of the system after an |os-device| failure.

 .. warning:: Keep the system configuration file secure after saving it.
 The security information in the configuration file could be used for unauthorized access to the %brand% system.